tobeybill/TISATAFL/report/Report.md

 | Medium  | -0.047808 |
 | Large   | -0.027887 |

-We found the opposite for directors.
-There is a very strong correlation between BOD overpayment and firm performance for large firms but a negative correlation for overpayment for the small ones.
+We found the opposite trend for directors.
+There is a very strong negative correlation between BOD overpayment and firm performance for smaller firms and a smaller negative correlation for those of medium and large size.
+This further supports the idea that keeping a good CEO is far more important for smaller firms than for those of the larger two sizes.

 ### Correlation Graphs